ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 will continue to move on, and laughter
 and song will be heard in the very cham­
 ber in which we died ; and the eye that
-mourned for us be dry and will gliste
+mourned for us be dry and will glisten
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_carrie_ver01:data:sn85033295:00271768722:1868070801:0249/pct:76.566381,37.769524,13.993928,11.399979/!600,600/0/default.jpg"/>
 </td>